 Chichibu Fruit farm is a tourist picking farm.
 In winter and spring you can pick strawberries and in August you can pick grapes.
 Grape picking actually carries into Autumn when different varieties are ripe for picking.
-There is comprehensive information available in English on the Way of Japan website (click here).
+There is comprehensive information available in English on the Way of Japan website (here).

 There are quite a few blooms that flower during the months of July and August, a sample hereafter:

 One of my personal favorites – sunflowers – bloom in July and August in Saitama.
 You can actually see them in several locations around the prefecture, but if you want to see a full field of sunflowers here are a few recommendations:

-- Shinrin Park in Namegawa (there are also other summer flowers growing in Shinrin Park this summer including Coleus)
+- Shinrin Park in Namegawa (they also have other large summer flower displays)

 - Sunflower maze among 1,000,000 sunflower on the border of Gunma

 - Higashimatsuyama Norin Park

 Himawari Hiroba in Kasukabe has approximately 240,000 sunflowers .
-Unfortunately I have no personal experience with this location.
-Moreover, I wasn’t able to confirm in time for this article that they will open this year.
+Unfortunately I have no personal experience with this location, but I do have an event post up for the sunflowers in Ushijima in Kasukabe!

 If you like lotus, Kodai Hasu no Sato is a must visit.
 Not only because the flowers and park are beautiful, but because the lotus have a fascinating history.
 Read more here.

 Heisei no Mori Park in Kawajima has a smaller lotus pond, but across the road they also have a sunflower field.
 The park is famous for its roses.
 Its past rose season, but sometimes you can see a few growing here and there.
 For a completely off the beaten path, but really scenic lotus pond, I recommend the John Deere park in Hatoyama.
 There are also lotus in Kawagoe and Fujimi, to name but a few.

 Saitama is the largest producer of Salvia in Japan.
 The Salvia in Omiya Hana no Oka generally bloom around the end of July.
 In 2021 they were actually well early, blooming in June.
 They have already started in 2022 too, but will need another week or two to look picture perfect!
 They should be in bloom until around early October.